slekup/blue/docs/installation.md

 ## Crates.io

-If you would like to easy build the source code yourself, installing Blue from [crates.io](https://crates.io/crates/blue-cli) will not include the pre-built binaries.
+If you would like to build the source code yourself, installing Blue from [crates.io](https://crates.io/crates/blue-cli) will not include the pre-built binaries.

 ```bash
 cargo install blue-cli